Loren Roberts ... Golf's greatest putter?

 drill that he is an exponent of for this part of putting is the "one arm drill."

 1) Take your normal address position behind the ball and get comfortable - as if

 you are just about to take the putter back.

-2) Place your opposite hand into your trouser pocket (the left hand for the
+2) Place your lead hand into your trouser pocket (the left hand for the

 right-handed player and vice versa) while maintaining your normal address

 3) Hit a series of putts from around 25-30 feet from the hole.
 This will help